isPLG/isPLG/src/pages/podcast/test-podcast.md

 ---
-layout: $/layouts/post.astro
+layout: $/layouts/podcast.astro
-title: What is PLG?
+title: Podcast What is PLG?
 description: Product-led growth (PLG) is a go-to-market (GTM) strategy where you focus on delivering value via your product with low barriers to entry.
 tags:
-  - plg
+  - plg-podcast
   - product led growth
   - blog
 author: Amandeep Sandhu